goodguyai/CommishBackend/replit.md

 # THE COMMISH - Fantasy Football Discord Bot

 ## Overview
 THE COMMISH is an AI-powered Discord bot for fantasy football leagues, integrated with the Sleeper platform.
 It serves as a commissioner assistant, handling rule inquiries, tracking deadlines, and generating automated digests.
 The system includes a React frontend for management and a Node.js backend for Discord interactions, leveraging RAG capabilities with DeepSeek LLM for intelligent responses to league constitution questions.
-Key capabilities include an advanced reminder system, enhanced rules indexing with versioning, improved RAG semantic search, quick polls, and an auto-meme feature for blowout games.
-The project aims to provide a comprehensive, intelligent assistant to streamline fantasy football league management.
+Key capabilities include an advanced reminder system, enhanced rules indexing with versioning, improved RAG semantic search, quick polls, auto-meme feature, Sleeper↔Constitution sync with reversible drafts, controlled announcements with guardrails, and AI-powered Q&A and weekly recaps.
+The project provides a comprehensive, intelligent assistant to streamline fantasy football league management.

+## Recent Changes (Phase 13 - October 2025)
+**Constitution Sync & Safety Enhancements**: Added reversible Sleeper→Constitution sync, rate-limiting, retry logic, controlled announcements, and AI function-calling for Q&A and recaps.

+### Phase 13 Features
+- **Constitution Drafts**: Reversible proposal system for syncing Sleeper settings to league constitution with apply/reject workflow
+- **Safety Infrastructure**: Token-bucket rate limiter, exponential backoff retry logic, and enhanced idempotency guards
+- **Controlled Announcements**: Guardrailed @everyone announcements with cooldowns and role-based permissions
+- **AI Q&A**: DeepSeek function-calling with RAG for intelligent rule explanations and setting lookups
+- **AI Recaps**: Automated weekly recap generation using league matchup data and standings
+- **Frontend Pages**: ConstitutionDrafts, AutomationReactions, AutomationAnnouncements, AIAsk, AIRecaps

 ## User Preferences
 Preferred communication style: Simple, everyday language.